ramadis/carpul/webapp/frontend/README.md

 # Testing

-Uses Jest as test runner and react-testing-library to do the assertions.
+Uses Mocha as test runner and react-testing-library to do the assertions.

 ```
 yarn test